 The Republic of Central Africa has suffered several civil conflicts since gaining its independence.
 These wars have been spurred by political and ethnic differences, resource-based rivalry, and foreign forces.

 Recently, violence between armed groups vying for control of natural resources has exploded all throughout the country.
-From this follows pervasive breaches of human rights and displaced people.
+From this follows widespread violations of human rights and people's relocation.

 Geography